 The Company may receive additional incentives from suppliers according to the volume of purchases during the fiscal year.
 The Company recognizes these incentives upon realization in accordance with contracts signed with suppliers.
-The Company management exercises its professional judgement in examining market variables and consumer behavior when estimating the recognition of the incentives at the date of the Interim condensed consolidated financial statements.
+The Company management exercises its professional judgement in examining market variables and consumer behavior when estimating the recognition of the incentives at the date of the interim condensed consolidated financial statements.
+The additional incentive is recognized at the end of the financial year based on management's estimates.